 Charles and Lucy’s younger son Digby Francis Baynes Cotes was born on 1 January 1863.
 After attending Gonville and Caius College, Cambridge, for 4 terms he passed the MRCS exam in 1887 and became a doctor in Burton-on-Trent.
-He died on 10 June 1926, by which time he was living in Week St. Mary, in North Cornwall.
+In December 1886, he married Alice Annie M Minshull and they had a son Digby Charles Bathe Cotes in March 1889 who died the following year.
+On 25 January 1890 they had a daughter Mary Hannah Cotes who died in Tavistock in 1972.
+In 1893 they had another son who received the same name as their first (see below).
+Alice died in March 1901.
+In March 1903, Digby married Katharine Susannah Costello at Wincanton.
+They had one son, John Charles Digby Cotes, born January 14, 1920.
+They moved from Burton-on-Trent to Week St Mary in North Cornwall in 1921.
+Digby Francis Baynes Cotes died on 10 June 1926.
 His wife, Katherine Susannah, lived on until 18 February, 1961.
-Their only son, Digby Charles Bathe Cotes, Captain in the Royal North Staffs Regiment, was severely wounded at Gallipoli, continued to serve, came home on sick leave, returned to the front and was killed on 15 October 1918, less than a month before the war ended.
+The only son of Digby and Alice, Digby Charles Bathe Cotes, Captain in the Royal North Staffs Regiment, was severely wounded at Gallipoli, continued to serve, came home on sick leave, returned to the front and was killed on 15 October 1918, less than a month before the war ended.

 In the 1841 Census, Septimus (30) and his sister Caroline (40) were living in Cricklade, in the parish of Purton, where he was already a Clerk (in Holy orders) while his parents were living in Bedminster, Yatton.
 In the 1851 Census, Septimus, already 40 but still unmarried, already Rector of Newington with Brightwell was living in (presumably) the Rectory but the household Head is listed as his father, Peter Cotes Esq, "Fundholder" aged 79 born in Winchester and his wife Jane aged 75, born in Beverley.
 Then comes his son Christopher, aged 56, unmarried, also Fundholder, born in Beverley, Caroline their unmarried daughter aged 52, born in Doncaster, and Septimus aged 40, born in Ticton.